*An advanced degree is required to become a physician.

 There are two types of Physicians, with similar degrees: M.D.
 (Medical Doctor) and D.O.
 (Doctor of Osteopathic Medicine).
 Both use the same methods of treatment, including drugs and surgery, but D.O.s place additional emphasis on the body’s musculoskeletal system, preventive medicine, and holistic (whole-person) patient care.
 D.O.s are most likely to be primary care physicians, although they can be found in all specialties.

-The path to a career in Medicine can begin at Marshalltown Community College, where you can earn a two-year Associate of Arts (AA) degree with an emphasis in Medicine.
+The path to a career in Medicine can begin at Marshalltown Community College, where you can earn a two-year Associate of Arts (AA) transfer degree.
 Several MCC graduates are Physicians and PAs, and some of our recent graduates are currently in medical school.

 MCC’s Transferable Associate of Arts (AA) degree

 Marshalltown Community College offers a 64-credit Associate of Arts (AA) transfer degree.
 The AA degree transfers to Iowa’s Regent universities as well as the majority of private colleges and universities in the Midwest and beyond.
 The link under Degrees Awarded (below) specifies the program course requirements and electives.